R-Burke/EcologicalSiteSummaries/README.md

 Summary Reports using AIM Data
 This is a document for R Markdown that knits to HTML a comprehensive summary report of Assessment, Inventory, and Monitoring (AIM) data across ecological sites.

-Copy and paste the code into R Markdown and specify your state, ecological site, and file paths.
+Follow along this code with the ESS Tool user guide.
+Copy and paste file paths and specify your ecological site.
 The rest is automated.

 This is a point count report, not a weighted analysis.
 The weighted analysis cannot be automated.